sourcegraph/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-06-02

+@jhchabran Noah stumbled on an edge case where we're trying to use `os.Rename` across different partitions which always fail.
+Fix in https://github.com/sourcegraph/sourcegraph/pull/36469 DURATION=10m

 ## 2022-06-01

 @jhchabran Jean Du Plessis gave me admin privileges, so I was able to fix the pr-auditor-check issue on sg/infra.
 DURATION=15m Thanks so much to the person that added the env var in 1Password, it enabled to be sure I was targeting the right account.